 Read on to determine if taking a testosterone booster can enlarge male breasts.

-- Symptoms of gynecomastia include breast pain and tenderness, swollen breast tissue, and nipple sensitivity.
+- Some symptoms of gynecomastia are sensitive nipples, breast tenderness, swollen breast tissue, and breast pain.

 Do Testosterone Boosters Cause Enlarged Breasts in Men?